Virginia Tech String Project

 - Guitar classes meet at Virginia Tech on Monday and Wednesday evenings.
 Violin, viola, cello, and double bass classes meet at Virgina Tech on Tuesday and Thursday evenings.

-- Instrument rental plans are available through Greg Bump at Rocket Music.
+- Instrument rental plans are available through Greg Bump at Rocket Music, and we have a small library of no-cost instruments for families in need.

 Summer Camp